 3.1 Seminars.
 The department has a variety of (usually) weekly seminars.
-Some are intended to be accessible to all graduate students, while others require more background.
-For example, the Everytopic Seminar is intended to expose graduate students and undergraduates to research topics in mathematics and occasionally related areas, such as physics and computer science.
+You are most welcome at all seminars.
+The Everytopic Seminar in particular aims to expose graduate students and undergraduates to research topics in mathematics and occasionally related areas, such as physics and computer science.